cedarRed123/TheCapitalWonderland/README.md

 - Enable `bUltrawideSupport` in the mod `Stewie Tweaks Essentials INI` (or whatever Stewies Tweaks INI is active for the current profile since there are a handful of them to account for some profiles not having Iron Sights Plus).

 ## Mod Profiles
-### Author's Addons Profile
-Same as the default profile but with some personal picks that don't really fit the vanilla plus nature of the list.
-Currently the additional mods available are Zeta Enable Somah Paulson, Lauren's Bathroom Poetry, and Vault Girl Bobbleheads.

-### Classic Profile
-Same as the default profile but uses Enhanced Night Sky, krzymar HI-RES Moon, Alternative Megaton Lighting Plus, and Clarity instead of Enhanced Vanilla Stars, Accurate NASA Stars, HD NASA Moon, Atmospheric Lighting Tweaks, Megaton Illuminated, and True Weathers.

-### Essentials Profile
-Just the Utilities and Bug Fixes from the [FO3 Mod Guide](https://thebestoftimes.moddinglinked.com/fo3.html) written by ModdingLinked.
+### The Capital Wasteland
+This is the defualt profile and removes all of the green tint and improves lighting, bringing a fallout 4 style to the capital.
+This profile adds massive flora overhauls to the game, giving the feeling that forests have regrown in the 200 years since the war.

+### The Gray and Gloomy profile
+This profile removes the green tint and improves the lighting, however the flora of DC remains dead to preserve the lore accuracy.

+### The Green and Gloomy profile
+Just want improved textures?
+Keep the green tint and keep the wasteland dead!

-### Essentials Plus Profile
+### misc
-The full version of the FO3 Mod Guide written by ModdingLinked.

 ## The game crashes when I use a Stimpak on a temporary companion!
 Update Companion Wheel (FOSE) to version 2.0, the wheel was never supposed to work on temporary companions as they don't have the necessary dialogue topics.
 The new version has additional checks to make sure the wheel doesn't appear on temporary companions.

 ## Three Dog is dead!
-I've made a [mod](https://www.nexusmods.com/fallout3/mods/26967) that "fixes" the issue, just install it in MO2 and load a save from before you entered GNR Studios, or if you don't have one then open the console and use `resurrect` on Three Dog.
+zpok3 made a [mod](https://www.nexusmods.com/fallout3/mods/26967) that "fixes" the issue, just install it in MO2 and load a save from before you entered GNR Studios, or if you don't have one then open the console and use `resurrect` on Three Dog.

 ## INI Settings
 If you had to reset your INIs to get the game to start, these are a few settings that will be reset that you must reapply.